The problem I have with goals is that they require a clear vision of where you want to go.

 I’ve always had religious goals but never made a single step towards them.

-But a few days ago, I was reading Ryan Holiday’s Daily Stoic and realized that we Muslims already have that type of lessons, from the Prophet (SWS).
+But a few days ago, I was reading Ryan Holiday’s Daily Stoic and realized that we Muslims already have that type of lesson, from the Prophet (SWS).

 So I want to create the same type of newsletter except it’s lessons from hadiths.

 The format could be something like: 1 story, 1 actionable lesson adapted for the modern world, 1 challenge to take action this week.